 New babies, I hear you saying “awe how cute!”
 I would have to stop you at this point, as cute they certainly are not.
 The squabs have a beak that looks as if it ought to be supported by scaffolding and fine yellow hair that is far too thin to cover their naked bodies.
 After the first week of life, things don’t get much better as new quills start to appear, making them resemble porcupines!

 Dove keeping is a very interesting and enjoyable experience, where you can interact as much or as little as you like.
 It will not be long before your birds will fly to greet you at feeding time.
 You will get to know your birds, most likely by name or personality.

 Food & Drink

-During the early days the babies are fed a dilute solution produced in the parents’ crop called Pigeon Milk.
+During the early days the babies are fed a dilute solution produced in the parents’ crop.
+This is called Pigeon Milk.
 The solid (grain) content of this milk is slowly increased and by about 3 – 4 weeks the youngsters are able to feed on their own.
 It is a good job as by this time the frisky parents are ready to start the process all over again!

-Try also giving bits of salad type vegetables.
+Try giving bits of salad type vegetables.

 So always keep FRESH water available to them.

-Talking of water, the birds love to bathe, individually or on occasion socially so have some means of bathing available, an old tin bath or washing up bowl with a couple of inches of water would be ideal.
+Talking of water, the birds love to bathe, individually or on occasion socially so have some means of bathing available.
+An old tin bath or washing up bowl with a couple of inches of water would be ideal.
 Bathing helps keep the plumage in good condition.

-Minerals should on occasion be added to the diet as this helps
+Minerals should, on occasion be added to the diet as this helps

 in egg shell development, plumage, blood and digestive health.